ntn9995/pytagged/README.md

 Simply use: `pip install pytagged`, or you can clone this directory and install pytagged directly by running `setup.py`.

+Note that the source code (dev version) is a little different from the pypi distribution.
+Functionally, they're the same, the dev version just prints out more stuffs for my debugging purposes.

 ### Multiple files
 pytagged accepts its first argument as a path, if the path is a directory, it recursively scans for all '.py' files within that directory (and the subdirectories).
 By default, pytagged works on the cwd.
 So if your project looks like this: